justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
 This is problematic for supporting native threads because an object can be relocated at any time, invalidating any references to the object.
 To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
 Both options add a potentially significant overhead so instead Cyclone uses a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
 An advantage of this approach is that major GC executes asynchronously so threads can continue to run concurrently even during collections.

 For more background there are introductory articles on garbage collection in the [further reading](#further-reading) section that discuss underlying concepts.

-# Terms
-- Collector - A thread running the garbage collection code.
-The collector is responsible for coordinating and performing most of the work for major garbage collections.
-- Continuation - With respect to the collectors, this is a function that is called to resume execution of application code.
-For more information see [this article on continuation passing style](https://en.wikipedia.org/wiki/Continuation-passing_style).
-- Forwarding Pointer - When a copying collector relocates an object it leaves one of these pointers behind with the object's new address.
-- Garbage Collector (GC) - A form of automatic memory management that frees memory allocated by objects that are no longer used by the program.
-- Heap - A section of memory used to store longer-lived variables.
-In C, heap memory is allocated using built-in functions such as `malloc`, and memory must be explicitly deallocated using `free`.
-- Mutation - A modification to an object.
-For example, changing a vector (array) entry.
-- Mutator - A thread running user (or "application") code; there may be more than one mutator running concurrently.
-- Read Barrier - Code that is executed before reading an object.
-Read barriers have a larger overhead than write barriers because object reads are much more common.
-- Root - During tracing the collector uses these objects as the starting point to find all reachable data.
-- Stack - The C call stack, where local variables are allocated and freed automatically when a function returns.
-Stack variables only exist until the function that created them returns, at which point the memory may be overwritten.
-The stack has a very limited size and undefined behavior (usually a crash) will result if that size is exceeded.
-- Sweep - A phase of garbage collection where the heap - either the whole heap or a subset - is scanned and any unused slots are made available for new allocations.
-- Tracing - A phase of garbage collection that visits and marks all live objects on the heap.
-This is done by starting from a set of "root" objects and iteratively following references to child objects.
-- Write Barrier - Code that is executed before writing to an object.

-# Code

-The implementation code is available here:

-- [`runtime.c`](../runtime.c) contains most of the runtime system, including code to perform minor GC.
-A good place to start would be the `GC` and `gc_minor` functions.
-- [`gc.c`](../gc.c) contains the major GC code.

 # Data Structures